6 Symptoms of an Oil Pan Gasket Leak and Replacement Cost

 Incorrect Installations

-It may happen that one of the gaskets that keep oil inside is improperly installed.
+Possibly, one of the gaskets that keep oil sealed is out of place.

 Bad Rings or Valve Seals